Ixcatl/fables_novasophonia/docs/catalog/paths.rst

       .. tab-item:: Positive

         | **Adaptation**
         | You gain +1 to one primary attribute.
-May be stacked twice, but doing so sacrifices -1 from another primary attribute.
+May be stacked twice, but doing so penalizes -1 from another primary attribute.

         | **Jittering Haste**
         | You gain +2 bonus dice to initiative and +1 maximum Stamina.
 Should this surpass the normal stamina cap, you gain +1 Speed instead.